 Another element which could have contributed to the abandonment of the region is the excessive exploitation of the land, which eventually led to significant erosion of the soil, thus unearthing the bare rock.

-An interesting aspect of the buildings of the region is that, while interesting from an architectural standpoint, they are devoid of decoration outside of doors and windows.
+A peculiar aspect of the buildings of the region is that, while interesting from an architectural standpoint, they are devoid of decoration exception made for doors and windows.
 The region became Christian at an early stage and churches are its most significant monuments; their design departs very significantly from the Greek-Roman tradition; although the Hellenization of Syria began at the time of Alexander the Great it is likely that the first local Christians did not belong to the upper classes of Greek/Roman origin/education and that they regarded Classic art as foreign and pagan.
 In the few cases where a classic pattern was utilized (e.g. Corinthian capital) it was significantly modified.
-Another interesting aspect relates to the construction technique which in this region was based on the almost exclusive use of cut stone, in preference to the brick and mortar of Roman practices.
+Another interesting aspect relates to the construction technique which in this region was based on the almost exclusive use of cut stone, rather than the brick and mortar of Roman practices.

 Museum of Maaret an-Nouman: mosaic of Photios (510 AD)

 The region of Antioch retains some of the finest Roman mosaics; this tradition was not abandoned when the new faith prevailed, but the subjects portrayed no longer included references to a Greek myth.
 The Museum of Maaret an-Nouman houses several interesting mosaics found in the limestone hills.
-The image used as background for this page is based on an exhibit at that museum.
+The image used as background for this page is based on an exhibit (a Chi-rho, a Christogram) at that museum.
+You may wish to see a page on the Christian mosaics which were found in Lebanon.